 Acts often confer the authority to make subordinate legislation on the Governor.
 However, Acts sometimes confer the authority on other persons or bodies (for example, Ministers, courts and tribunals and public officials).

 The most common example of subordinate legislation is a statutory rule.
-Section 21 (1) of the Interpretation Act 1987 defines a statutory rule to be:
+The Interpretation Act 1987, Schedule 4 defines a statutory rule to be:

 - a regulation, by-law, rule or ordinance made by the Governor, or

-- a regulation, by-law, rule or ordinance made by another person or body that must be approved or confirmed by the Governor (for example, a University by-law made under section 36 of the University of Sydney Act 1989 ), or
+- a regulation, by-law, rule or ordinance made by another person or body that must be approved or confirmed by the Governor (for example, a University by-law made under the University of Sydney Act 1989, section 36), or

 - a rule of court (which is a rule made by the person or body having power to make rules regulating the practice and procedure of a court or tribunal).